hb-EXCEL-Logo

 Similarities of tournament schedules

-All four tournament schedules are highly automated.
+All six tournament schedules are highly automated.
 Each time you enter a new team, the fixtures, the distribution of the individual matches across the playing fields and the calculation of the kick-off times are immediately adjusted.
 Every time a match result is entered, the final tables are updated immediately.

 If you change the number of playing fields, you can immediately see the new distribution of the individual matches across the playing fields and the new kick-off times.
 If you choose too many playing fields, time overlaps can occur because a certain team cannot play on two playing fields at the same time.
 In this case, a warning appears and you are shown the team in question and the numbers of the affected matches - not all of them, but the first critical case found.
 The two affected matches appear in red font.